Antidirected subgraphs of oriented graphs

 It is known~\cite{antipaths} that if $\delta^0(D)> \frac{3k-2}{4}$, then the oriented graph $D$ contains each antipath with $k$ edges.
 Further, if we replace the bound with $\delta^0(D) \ge k$, Conjecture~\ref{conjp} becomes very easy (a greedy embedding strategy suffices).
 This strategy also works if we wish to find a $k$-edge oriented tree instead of an $k$-edge oriented path.
 Moreover, in this case we cannot do any better: In the $(k-1)$-blow-up of a directed triangle, each vertex has semidegree $k-1$, but no antidirected star with $k$ edges is present.
 However, the antidirected star is very unbalanced.
 The situation might be different for {\it balanced} antidirected trees $T$, i.e.~those that have as many vertices of in-degree $0$ as of out-degree $0$.
 We suspect that these trees appear whenever the host oriented graph $D$ has minimum semidegree greater than $\frac k2$.

-We show that this is asymptotically true if $T$ is large and has bounded maximum degree, where the {\it maximum degree} $\Delta(T)$ of an oriented tree $T$ is defined as the maximum degree of the underlying undirected tree.
+We show that this is asymptotically true if $D$ is dense and $T$ is large and has bounded maximum degree, where the {\it maximum degree} $\Delta(T)$ of an oriented tree $T$ is defined as the maximum degree of the underlying undirected tree.

 \begin{theorem} For all $\eta\in(0,1)$ and $c\in \mathbb N$ there is $n_0$ such that for all $n\geq n_0$ and $k\geq \eta n$, every oriented graph $D$ on $n$ vertices with $\delta^0 (D)>(1 + \eta)\frac k2$ contains every balanced antidirected tree $T$ with $k$ edges and with $\Delta(T)\leq (\log(n))^c$. \end{theorem} Instead of Theorem~\ref{teo:teo1} we will prove a slightly stronger version, namely Theorem~\ref{teo:teo1'}.
 This is necessary for a later application of the result in the proof of Theorem~\ref{ES} below.
 Theorem~\ref{teo:teo1'} allows us to specify a subset of $V(D)$ where the root of $T$ will be mapped, a feature that might be of independent interest.